-Below is a list of attractions we think holidaymakers should visit during your stay at a lodge with hot tub in Devon
+Below is a list of attractions we think holidaymakers should visit while staying in lodges in Devon

 Stretching 4.8 kilometers, Woolacombe Beach is the number beach in the UK.
 Located on the north Devon coast in an area of Outstanding Natural Beauty, the golden sands are perfect for lounging on hot summer days.